mloreti/trippycalc/README.md

 ### Implementation Timeline

-** Day 1 ** : Setup app files and webpack.
+**Day 1:** Setup app files and webpack.
 Setup entry file and ensure webpack and any node dependencies are working.

-** Day 2 ** : Get the GoogleMaps api rending a map and using user input to show directions/routes.
+**Day 2:** Get the GoogleMaps api rending a map and using user input to show directions/routes.
 Gather necessary data for calcuation (car MPG, gas prices, etc...).

-** Day 3 ** : Implement sliders and other interactive ways for user to input data.
+**Day 3:** Implement sliders and other interactive ways for user to input data.

 ** Day 4 ** : Find way to share trip information via email/pdf.